 Choosing The Right Plastic Surgeon

 The choice of a surgeon needs to be based on more than the lowest cost.
 We are talking about surgery and every surgery should be taken seriously.
 A more experienced, and possibly more expensive surgeon is able to help you to make the best decisions about your breast augmentation.
 Another issue we run in to when it comes to less experienced surgeons is re-operation.
 We sometimes see patients who went to one surgeon and come to us after a mistake to fix the problem.
 If this is the case, we are more than happy to help.
-If you’re a new patient, we suggest getting it right the first time.
+If you’re a new patient, we suggest Contact Us first.